-The Department of Special Services offers emotional support, guidance and options counseling to any Penn affiliate who is a victim of any crime.
+The Department of Special Services offers emotional support, guidance and options counseling to any Penn affiliate who is a victim/survivor of any crime.
 Special Services focuses on the investigation of certain interpersonal crimes, including dating and domestic violence, harassment and stalking, and provides specialized support to victims of rape and sexual assault.
-Highly trained personnel are available to offer emergency assistance, including crisis intervention, accompaniment to legal and medical proceedings, options counseling and advocacy, and linkages to other University and community resources, including Penn Police, Student Health Services, Counseling and Psychological Services, Penn Women's Center, The Office of the Sexual Violence Investigative Officer, Penn Violence Prevention, VPUL (Vice Provost of University Life) as well as city, state and federal resources.
+Highly trained personnel are available to offer emergency assistance, including crisis intervention, accompaniment to legal and medical proceedings, options counseling and advocacy, and linkages to other University and community resources, including Penn Police, Student Health and Counseling Services, Penn Women's Center, The Office of the Sexual Violence Investigative Officer, Penn Violence Prevention, and University Life, as well as city, state and federal resources.

 The department is headed by a Director, who serves as the University coordinator for support services for interpersonal crimes such as rape, sexual assault, dating and domestic violence, stalking and harassment.
 The Director serves on various University committees that review and develop policies on these and related issues.
-The Director also interacts with academic departments, College Houses, Housing and Conference Services, and many other divisions across the University, given the individual's authorization, to coordinate victim support services.
-Every effort is made to protect the confidentiality of all victims and/or complainants.
+The Director also interacts with academic departments, College Houses, Housing and Conference Services, and many other divisions across the University, given the individual's authorization, to coordinate support services.
+Every effort is made to protect the confidentiality of all victims/survivors.